 OR Landlord Tenant Law:

 The landlord can ask prospective tenants for application fees to cover the costs of background and credit checks.
-The landlord has to give all tenant applicants receipts of the screening charges.
-[OR 90.295.(1)(a)]
+The landlord has to give all applicants receipts of the tenant screening charges.
+ORS 90.295 (1)(a)

 The fee amount should be reasonable - We recommend charging $25 to $30 per applicant.
 If the landlord did not run any tenant screening checks, the fees has to be refunded.

 If the landlord rejected someone as a tenant because of his/her tenant screening report, the landlord has to inform him or her the reason for rejection and provide the name and address of the tenant screening service.
-[OR 90.295.(4)]
+ORS 90.295 (4)

 If the landlord fails to following Oregon landlord tenant laws for screening tenants, the applicant can recover two times the application fees plus $150.
-[OR 90.295.(8)(b)]
+ORS 90.295 (8)(b)

-In addition, Oregon landlord tenant law disallows landlords from rejecting someone as a renter because of sexual orientation, gender identity, marital status or income source (as long as it is legal).
+In addition, Oregon landlord tenant law disallows landlords from discriminating someone as a renter because of sexual orientation, gender identity, marital status or income source (as long as it is legal).
 Victims of domestic violence cannot be discriminated as well.
+ORS 659A.421 (2)

 ↑ Return to Top of Page (Table of Contents)

-A tenancy agreement (also known as a lease agreement or rental agreement) can be written or verbal.
 If the rental agreement is written, then Oregon landlord tenant law requires the landlord to give the tenant a copy of it.
 The landlord must also give the tenant a written copy of any amendment or addition to the rental agreement.
-[OR 90.220.(3)]
+ORS 90.220 (3)

 Before entering into a rental agreement, Oregon landlord tenant law requires the landlord to disclose the following to the tenant:

-Oregon landlord tenant law requires all tenancy agreements to contain the following details:
+Oregon landlord tenant law ORS 90.305 (1) requires all tenancy agreements to contain the following details:

-According to Oregon landlord tenant law, your lease agreement CANNOT:
+According to Oregon landlord tenant law ORS 90.245 (1), your lease agreement CANNOT:

 If the landlord deliberately includes prohibited terms and conditions in the rental agreement and tries to enforce them, the tenant can recover actual damages plus up to three month's rent.
-[OR 90.245.(2)]
+ORS 90.245 (2)

 ↑ Return to Top of Page (Table of Contents)

 As long as the tenant is agreeable, Oregon landlord tenant law doesn't limit the maximum amount of security deposit the landlord can ask for.
 After receiving any security deposit from the tenant, the landlord has to give him or her a written receipt.
-[OR 90.300.(2)(a)]
+ORS 90.300 (2)(a)

 If the tenant keeps a pet (that is not a *service animal), the landlord can ask for an additional pet deposit. *A service animal is an animal (usually a dog) that is trained to assist disabled people.